Matthew Robineau

 To secure the best bridging loan rates, borrowers should:

-Credit scores play a significant role in determining bridging loan rates.
-Borrowers with higher credit scores are perceived as lower risk and are more likely to secure lower interest rates.
+Credit scores play a significant role in determining the interest rates on bridging loans.
+Lenders see borrowers with higher credit scores as lower risk, making them more likely to secure better rates.
+On the other hand, borrowers with lower credit scores are considered higher risk, often resulting in higher interest rates.

-Maintaining a good credit history and addressing any credit issues before applying for a bridging loan can help improve the chances of obtaining favourable rates.
+Maintaining a healthy credit history and addressing any credit issues before applying for a bridging loan can significantly improve your chances of securing better rates.

 The loan-to-value (LTV) ratio is a key factor in determining bridging loan rates.
 A lower LTV ratio, where the loan amount is a smaller percentage of the property's value, typically results in lower interest rates.